Complete guide to different types of level transmitters

 Radar fill level transmitters

-Radar fill level transmitters use radio wave emissions just like radars.
-Usually, these devices are mounted at or near the top of a tank filled with a liquid.
-The transmitter itself sends out a radar signal into the liquid in the tank and receives a reflection of that signal.
-The transmitters will then accurately calculate the current fill level of the tank based on how long it takes the transmitted signal to return.
+Radar level transmitters utilize radio wave emissions similar to radars.
+Typically, these devices are installed at the top or near the top of a tank that contains a liquid substance.
+The transmitter emits a radar signal into the liquid within the tank and then receives the reflection of that signal.
+By measuring the time it takes for the transmitted signal to return, the transmitters accurately determine the current fill level of the tank.

 Ultrasonic level transmitter